-Symptoms and treatment of cracks in the bones of the arms, legs. bone crack
+Symptoms and treatment of cracks in the bones of the arms and legs.
+Bone crack

 Classmates

-Physicians call a foot crack an incomplete closed fracture of bones without displacement.
-The injury is accompanied by swelling, pain, lameness.
-It is important to consult a doctor in a timely manner, get diagnosed and start treatment.
-Damage requires serious therapy, as it is fraught with complications in the form of foot deformity, the development of arthrosis, or constant pain at the site of injury.
+Doctors call a fracture of the foot an incomplete closed fracture of bones without displacement.
+The injury is accompanied by swelling, pain, and lameness.
+It is important to consult a doctor in a timely manner, get diagnosed and begin treatment.
+The injury requires serious therapy, as it is fraught with complications such as foot deformation, the development of arthrosis, or constant pain at the site of the injury.

-A crack in the bone on the leg is superficial, in which the connective tissue of the bone substance that covers the organ is damaged.
-There are also penetrating, when all layers of the bone are damaged.
+A crack in the bone of the leg is superficial, in which the connective tissue of the bone substance covering the organ is damaged.
+There are also penetrating ones, when all layers of the bone are damaged.
 The main causes of injury are:

-• falling or jumping from a height, landing on the feet;
+• falling or jumping from a height, landing on your feet;

-• a kick on a heavy object (stone, sidewalk edge, reinforced concrete products);
+• kicking a heavy object (stone, sidewalk edge, reinforced concrete products);

 • mechanical impact on the limb;

-• sports, where the main emphasis is on the legs (gymnastics, athletics);
+• playing sports where the main emphasis is on the legs (gymnastics, athletics);

 What are the symptoms of a cracked foot?

-Signs of injury may appear immediately after the accident or after a short time.
-Even if the bone does not move, a bruise may occur at the site of the injury, as the blood vessels are damaged by the impact.
-The symptoms of a bone fracture are characterized as follows:
+Signs of a bruise may appear immediately after the accident or after a short time.
+Even if the bone is not displaced, a bruise may occur at the site of the injury because the impact damages blood vessels.
+Symptoms of a bone crack are characterized as follows:

 With such an injury, a person experiences severe pain in the foot.